-- 3. In addition to the HUD-required rejections for criminal activity, HHA will reject applicants if HHA determines that: - a.
+- b.
+The HHA has reasonable cause to believe that a household member's illegal use or pattern of illegal use of a drug may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents; or - c.
+Any household member has ever been convicted of manufacture or production of methamphetamine on the premises of any federally assisted housing; or - d.
+Any member of the household is subject to a lifetime registration requirement under a State sex offender registration program; or - e.
+Any member of the household's abuse or pattern of abuse of alcohol may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.6 - 3.
+In addition to the HUD-required rejections for criminal activity, HHA will reject applicants if HHA determines that: - a.
 Any household member has a history of criminal activity in the past five years that involves drug related criminal activity, crimes of physical violence to persons or property or any criminal acts which would adversely affect the health, safety or welfare of other tenants; - b.
 Crimes of physical violence to persons or property would include but are not limited to homicide, murder, destruction of property, vandalism, criminal mischief, arson, threats, harassment, assault, fighting, domestic violence, sexual assault and attempts and/or conspiracies thereof. - c.
 Criminal acts that would adversely affect the health, safety or welfare of other tenants include but are not limited to: burglary, robbery, theft, weapons offenses, criminal conduct involving minors and home invasion. - d.
 The applicant is applying to a property that has tenant-paid utilities and the applicant is unable to get utilities connected in his/her own name. - 4.
 An applicant's misrepresentation of information related to eligibility, preference for admission, housing history, allowances, household composition, criminal history or rent will result in rejection. - 5.
-At the time of admission, applicants must demonstrate the ability and willingness to comply with the terms of HHA's lease, either alone or with assistance.
-Availability and source of assistance is subject to verification by HHA. - 6.
+At the time of admission, applicants must demonstrate the ability and willingness to comply with the terms of HHA's lease, either alone or with assistance.5 Availability and source of assistance is subject to verification by HHA. - 6.
 Screening applicants who claim mitigating circumstances - a.
-If negative information is received about an applicant, consideration may be given to the time, nature, and extent of the applicant's conduct (including the seriousness of the offense).
-In a manner consistent with HHA's policies, procedures and practices referenced in 24 CFR §960.203(b), consideration may be given to factors that might indicate a reasonable probability of favorable future conduct. - 7.
-Qualified and Unqualified Applicants - a.
-Qualified families will be notified by HHA or its representative of the approximate date of admission insofar as that date can be determined, however the date stated is an estimate and does not guarantee that applicants will be housed by that date. - b.
-Unqualified applicants will be promptly notified by a Notice of Rejection from HHA, stating the basis for such determination and offering an opportunity for informal hearing.
-At the Informal Hearing the applicant can offer information about mitigating circumstances or
+If negative information is received about an applicant, consideration may be given to the time, that threatens the health, safety, or right to peaceful enjoyment of other residents.

-&lt;sup>6 HHA must be able to show a relationship between the applicant household member's abuse of alcohol and behavior that threatens the health, safety, or right to peaceful enjoyment of other residents.
+6 HHA must be able to show a relationship between the applicant household member's abuse of alcohol and behavior that threatens the health, safety, or right to peaceful enjoyment of other residents.

-&lt;sup>7 Applicants whose landlord, financial, criminal and other references demonstrate that they are already willing and able to comply with lease terms in their existing housing will be considered to have met this criterion, whether or not they are disabled.
+7 Applicants whose landlord, financial, criminal and other references demonstrate that they are already willing and able to comply with lease terms in their existing housing will be considered to have met this criterion, whether or not they are disabled.
 Applicants whose housing situations make it difficult for HHA to determine whether or not they are able and willing to comply with lease terms (e.g. because they are homeless, are living with friends or relatives, or have other non-traditional housing circumstances) will have to demonstrate ability and willingness to comply with lease terms whether or not they are disabled.